SayliJain/Electrostatics_GPT/README.md

 python --version
 ```

 If Python is available, it will return the version of Python installed.
-If Python is not available, it will return "Python was not found."
+If not, it will return "Python was not found."

-If there is an older version installed (<3.11), upgrade it by installing the latest version from the Python website (version 3.11).
+In case an older version of Python is installed on your system (<3.11), upgrade it by installing the latest version from the Python website (version 3.11).

 ### 3. **Installing Python**